argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/datasets.md

 ### Creating a Dataset

-To create a new dataset you need to define its name and settings and then publish it to the server.
+To create a new dataset you need to define its name and settings.

 ```python
 dataset = rg.Dataset(